A beautiful and honest coming-of-age drama that stands out because of its conviction, using a lot of fascinating symbolism to tackle familiar themes

 Written and directed by Stephen Dunn.
 Starring Connor Jessup, Aaron Abrams, Joanne Kelly, Aliocha Schneider, Sofia Banzhaf, Jack Fulton, Mary Walsh and Isabella Rossellini.

-As Oscar, Connor Jessup may look too “normal,” but that’s the point actually; he is supposed to be the typical boy next door who feels alone, never got over his parents’ divorce and is always hostile to his mother.
+As Oscar, Connor Jessup may look too “normal,” but that’s the point; he is supposed to be the typical boy next door who feels alone, never got over his parents’ divorce and is always hostile to his mother.
 On the other hand, Aliocha Schneider is perfect as the easygoing blond guy who everyone would want to date, while Sofia Banzhaf, an actual real-life childhood friend of Dunn’s, plays Oscar’s best friend Gemma.
-And if Joanne Kelly composes a caring mother who is constantly trying to reach out to her son – even if we never really know why she never fought to have his custody in the first place –, Aaron Abrams offers enough depth to Oscar’s impulsive and irresponsible father Peter, who insists on keeping half of his ex-wife’s clothes just to prove a point and even advises his son to cut his hair so he won’t be at risk of becoming gay.
+And if Joanne Kelly gives life to a caring mother who is constantly trying to reach out to her son — even if we never really know why she never fought to have his custody in the first place — Aaron Abrams offers enough depth to Oscar’s impulsive and irresponsible father Peter, who insists on keeping half of his ex-wife’s clothes just to prove a point and even advises his son to cut his hair so he won’t be at risk of becoming gay.

 April 24, 2017